dsc-courses/dsc80-2023-fa/tech_support.md

 overwrite your work.
 In fact, Git is designed to make it very difficult to lose work (although it\'s still possible!).

+#### Merge Conflicts
+You might face issues when using `git pull` regarding merge issues and branches.
+This is caused by files being updated on your side while we are also changing the [Git repository](https://github.com/dsc-courses/dsc80-2023-fa) by pushing new assignments on our side.
+Here are some steps you can follow to resolve it:

+NOTE: Whenever working with GitHub pulls, merges, etc., it's a good idea to save your important work locally so that if you accidentally overwrite your files you still have the work saved. **Save your work locally before following the steps below.**

+1. `git status` shows the current state of your Git working directory and staging area.
+It's a good sanity check to start with.
+You will probably see your project and lab files that you have worked on.
+2. `git add .`  will add all your files to be ready to commit.
+3. `git commit -m "some message of your choice"`  will commit the files, with some description in the quotations.
+This can be whatever you want, it won't matter.

+At this stage, if you `git pull`, it should work.
+You should double-check that you have new files, as well as that your old files are unchanged.
+If this does **not** work then you may have merge conflicts, follow the next steps:

+4. `git checkout --theirs [FILENAME]`  will tell git that whenever a conflict occurs in `[FILENAME]` to keep your version.
+Run this for each file with a conflict.
+5. `git add [FILENAME]` to mark each file with a conflict as resolved.
+6. `git rebase --continue` or `git merge`, depending on the setup.

 ### Choosing a Text Editor or IDE

 In this class, you will need to use a combination of editors for doing